-Considering the rapidly changing economic situation in the recent years, adaptability has become another matter for property development.
-With the abrupt shifts and demand and volatility in materials prices becoming a common occurrence in the past few years, this has lead to changing of the needs of the investment mid project.
+Considering the rapidly changing economic situation in recent years, adaptability has become another matter for property development.
+With the abrupt shifts and demand and volatility in materials prices becoming a common occurrence in the past few years, this has led to changing of the needs of the investment mid-project.

 The houses from this project have been designed to have a concrete base and for the two residential floors above to be executed with different materials in accordance with the wishes and capabilities of the buyer, while still keeping its functionality and aesthetics in check.